When was the last time you attempted to declutter your website?

 The point of this step isn’t only to remove clutter.

 It gives you the opportunity to learn what doesn’t work and avoid these issues in future content.
-You’ll also better understand how many blogs and pages your site will need.
+You’ll also have a better understanding of how many blogs and pages your site will need.

 Step 4: Group Blogs Into Categories